Risvy/risvy.github.io/_pages/about.md

 <!-- Embedd a picture here name side_image.jpeg, aligh=right, width = 300px -->
 <!-- <img src="/images/side_image_demo.jpeg" align="right" width="250"/>  -->
-👨‍💻 I'm a CS PhD student at New Jersey Institute of Technology.
+👨‍💻 I'm a Computer Science PhD student at New Jersey Institute of Technology.

-📊 My research interests are in Computer & Cyber Security, Privacy, and Blockchain.
+📊 My research interests are Cybersecurity and Blockchain.
+My supervisor is [Dr. Reza Curtmola](https://scholar.google.com/citations?user=mS1VzxkAAAAJ&hl=en).

-📚 I will be working as a Teaching Assistant at NJIT for the Fall '24 and Spring '25 sessions.
+📚 Currently, I am a Teaching Assistant at NJIT.

 # 🙋‍♂️ More About Me
 I'm a CS PhD student at New Jersey Institute of Technology.
 My research interest is Computer Security.
 I'm very much passionate about writing codes, learning, and building new things.
 I love to solve complex problems, take challenges & enjoy getting the job done.
 Always curious to learn.